South Korea on alert for more trash balloons from the North

 Kuensaem, another South Korean activist group, told AFP that it threw 500 plastic bottles into the sea on Friday near the border with North Korea.

-The bottles were filled with rice, cash and a USB drive with the South Korean series “Crash Landing on You” — which features a romance between a wealthy South Korean heiress and a North Korean army officer.
+The bottles were filled with rice, cash and a USB drive with a South Korean TV series “Crash Landing on You” — which features a romance between a wealthy South Korean heiress and a North Korean army officer.

 Tensions over the duelling propaganda have boiled over in dramatic fashion in the past.